 Potassium is the principal cation of intracellular fluid and a critical component of lean body tissues.
 The movement of potassium out of cells and sodium into cells changes the electrical potential during depolarisation and repolarisation of nerve and muscle cells.

-Today, potassium harder to obtain from our food or even from supplements (note: potassium tablets are limited to 99 mg per tablet, so would need nearly fifty tablets to get your DRI for potassium).
+Today, potassium is harder to obtain from our food or even from supplements (note: potassium tablets are limited to 99 mg per tablet, so would need nearly fifty tablets to get your DRI for potassium).
 You will need to consume 5,200 calories of typical western diet foods to get your recommended intake of potassium.

 While many people focus on sodium, Paul Jaminet and others point out that palaeolithic diets were naturally high in potassium and low in sodium.